mcanlas/improv-living-guide/manuscript/improv-language.md

 > A: Hey, what do you think of this dress?
 >
 > B: She doesn't want to get back with you.

+## My exercises

+Practice the following phrases.
+Repeated emphatically until organic improv spills out.

+- "In this PLACE" e.g. in this library, in our home, in this classroom
+- "We are RELATIONSHIP", e.g. we are brothers, we are lovers, you are my teacher
+- "I feel X", e.g. I am mad at you, I am sad about
+- "Don't do X", invite other improvisor to do X more
+- "Are you X", invitation to say yes to gift

+Especially for "I feel", goal is to get comfortable using improv language that is not subtle, not coy.

+"Are you X" should be played as a "yes" but can be played with light/denial (ultimately is a YES to both improvisors)